Introduction:

 Due Note 3: Some of the trails need special permit (like: Subway, and the last section of Angels Landing hike), some are close because of seasonal flooding, rock instability, check in advance.

-I see it as a must visit park, even if this is only one day visit, take the shuttle and do one hike, driving through highway 9 crossing the park, enjoy the view and stop on the way for inspiration.
+I see it as a must visit park, even if this is only one day visit, take the shuttle and do one hike in the main canyon, driving through highway 9 crossing the park, enjoy the view and stop on the way for inspiration.

 You do not need a permit or reservation to enter the park, but you do need to pay the park fee.